 The preliminary fish habitat model together with the operational hydrodynamic model (CHM v2.1) provides a useful tool for broad evaluation and scenario modelling to assess the effect of environmental watering on fish habitat suitability in the Coorong.
 In order for more comprehensive analysis and evaluation of the effect of environmental watering on fish habitat and populations, more complex fish models are required.
 These could be extended from the existing fish habitat model by including the information of life-history and flow/salinity effects on key life stages and processes of different species/guilds.
-Therefore it's important to identify such information and fill knowledge gaps.
 Further investigation and data gathering could be achieved through ecological monitoring of the effects of flow, including environmental water delivery, on fish assemblages and habitat in the Coorong.
 Such knowledge will not only inform the future development of fish-flow response models but also contribute to the system understanding of the flow related ecology, which will underpin environmental water management to maintain and improve ecosystem health and resilience in the Coorong.